paypal/yurita/docs/data-structures.md

 # Data containers

-Data structures are used for holding historical windows data.
+Data structures are used for holding historical window data.
 The containers API exposes efficient statistics (e.g. average, stdev) and internally cache calculations to avoid re-computation and boost performance

 **Container types**